Mckenkoe/Mckenkoe/README.md

 </p>
 <hr>
 <p>
   I'm a recent graduate with a BSc in Computer Science with a concentration in web development.
 I love both the design and development processes, so I split my time between learning new web frameworks and UX/UI design.
 I'm currently learning React so I can improve the vibe and experience of my projects.
-My newest project is an art portfolio website that I can use to display art pieces that I have created in the past.
+My newest project is creating art portfolio websites to help artists display their artwork.

 Fun fact: I have a strong interest in Artificial intelligence, and I created a program simulating the Genetic Algorithm technique.
 I'm really proud of it. :)
 </p>